eveyimi/eveyimi.github.io/_posts/2020-11-03-PhDs-awarded-in-the-US.md

 Please visit my **[GitHub][GitHub]** for more information.

 # Introduction
-The Star Wars API is the world's first quantified and programmatically-formatted set of Star Wars data.

 # Consume data
 Using the below code to consume data using Star Wars API, we find that there are 82 people in total.